Types of Birth Injury Lawsuits

 How We Can Help

 Our experienced attorneys are dedicated to bringing justice to victims.
-We are the only Northern Pennsylvania law firm to include a full-time medical doctor and registered nurse on our staff, additions that prove invaluable to our cases.
+We are the only Northern Pennsylvania law firm to include a full-time medical doctor on our staff, additions that prove invaluable to our cases.
 We investigate each birth injury thoroughly, finding and substantiating any indications of negligence on the part of medical personnel.
 The outstanding legal work we provide for clients can be seen by the many verdicts and settlements we have achieved.
 Our attorneys work on a contingency basis, so it costs you nothing unless we are able to achieve a monetary settlement or jury award for you.

 Learn More About Your Case